Two well-equipped walkers on the tyndall Range track. They are looking down on a large alpine lake. Edging the lake are tall, sheer cliffs.

 The Tasmanian Government has committed $10 million to support priority initiatives for off-road vehicle access and experiences within the Arthur-Pieman Conservation Area (APCA) and reserves across the West Coast.

-More information about the project can be found on the Off-Road Vehicle Project webpage.
+More information about the project can be found on the Off-Road Vehicle Project web page.

 Edge of the World Revitalisation Project